 Our statutory duties:

-1. Promoting & supporting the involvement of local people in the commissioning, provision and scrutiny of local care services
+1. Promoting and supporting the involvement of local people in the commissioning, provision and scrutiny of local care services.

 2. Enabling local people to monitor the standard of provision of local care services and whether and how local care services could and ought to be improved.

 3. Obtaining the views of local people regarding their needs for, and experiences of, local care services and importantly to make these views known.

 4. Making reports and recommendations about how local care services could or ought to be improved.
 These should be directed to commissioners and providers of care services, and people responsible for managing or scrutinising local care services and shared with Healthwatch England.